 Interest rates are highly sensitive to many factors, including fiscal and monetary policies and domestic and international economic and political considerations, as well as other factors beyond our control.
 We are subject to interest rate risk in connection with our Revolving Credit Facility.
-As of December 31, 2023, we had \$1.0 million drawn on our Revolving Credit Facility, at a fixed interest rate of 5.65% through May 2025 and a floating rate thereafter.
+As of December 31, 2024, we had \$7.6 million principal drawn on our Revolving Credit Facility, at a fixed interest rate of 5.65% through May 2025 and a floating rate thereafter.
 Therefore, if interest rates decrease, our required interest payments may exceed those based on current market rates.
 If interest rates remain higher for longer, our cost of financing will significantly increase when the Revolving Credit Facility adjusts to a floating rate in May 2025.
 We may choose to mitigate such interest rate risk through the use of interest rate derivative instruments.

-Inflation
+Impact of Inflation

-The U.S. economy has experienced an increase in inflation rates over the past two years.
-We enter into leases that generally provide for annual fixed increases in rent at a fixed rate.
-In some instances, leases provide for annual increases in rent based on the increase in annual CPI.
+As of December 2024, the annual inflation rate declined to approximately 2.9% from 3.5% at the end of 2023 and a high of 6.5% at the end of 2022.
+We enter into leases that generally provide for annual fixed increases in rent at a predetermined rate.
+In some instances, leases provide for annual increases in rent based on the increase in the Consumer Price Index ("CPI").
 We expect these lease provisions to result in rent increases over time.
-During times when inflation is greater than increases in rent, as provided for in the leases, rent increases may not keep up with the rate of inflation.
+During times when inflation exceeds the rent increases stipulated in the leases, rent increases may not keep up with the rate of inflation.